MonkWho/pfatt/README.md

 ### Bypass Procedure

-To bypass your residential gateway to fully utilize pfSense, we can emulate the above stock procedure by either two methods: bridging the 802.1X EAP-TLS authentication traffic or by utilizing the native [wpa_supplicant](https://www.freebsd.org/cgi/man.cgi?wpa_supplicant) client with valid certificates to perform the 802.1X EAP-TLS authentication.
+To bypass your residential gateway to fully utilize OPNsense, we can emulate the above stock procedure by either two methods: bridging the 802.1X EAP-TLS authentication traffic or by utilizing the native [wpa_supplicant](https://www.freebsd.org/cgi/man.cgi?wpa_supplicant) client with valid certificates to perform the 802.1X EAP-TLS authentication.

-The bridge method is the easiest, but it requires the residential gateway to be powered on and connected to your pfsense box during the authentication procedure.
+The bridge method is the easiest, but it requires the residential gateway to be powered on and connected to your OPNsense box during the authentication procedure.

 The supplicant method is more difficult, because it requires extracting valid certificates through the exploitation of known vulnerabilities or by dumping the flash of your residential gateway.
-However, it comes with the benefit of being able to give full network management to pfsense (no residential gateway required to be connected at all, even at boot).
+However, it comes with the benefit of being able to give full network management to OPNsense (no residential gateway required to be connected at all, even at boot).
 It is also more stable and resilient to edge cases of reboots, outages, or other conditions.

 #### Bridge Method

-If we connect our residential gateway and ONT to our pfSense box, we can bridge the 802.1X EAP-TLS authentication traffic, tag our WAN traffic as VLAN ID 0, and request a public IPv4 via DHCP using a MAC address that matches our assigned residential gateway.
+If we connect our residential gateway and ONT to our OPNsense box, we can bridge the 802.1X EAP-TLS authentication traffic, tag our WAN traffic as VLAN ID 0, and request a public IPv4 via DHCP using a MAC address that matches our assigned residential gateway.

 Unfortunately, there are some challenges with emulating this process.
 First, it's against RFC to bridge 802.1X traffic and it is not supported in FreeBSD.
 Second, tagging traffic as VLAN ID 0 is also not supported through the standard interfaces.